Contact us via telephone or email to schedule a piano tuning, regulation, voicing or repair.

 Why Do Pianos Need Regulating?

 While tuning corrects the pitch of your piano, it is only one component of a complete maintenance program.
 Regulation pays attention to the touch and uniform responsiveness of your action - vital to making each performance pleasurable.
-In addition, regulation ensures that your instrument is capable of producing a wide dynamic range - a critical control factor, particularly when playing pianissimo (quietly).
+In addition, regulation ensures that your instrument is capable of producing a wide dynamic range - a critical control factor, particularly when playing piano or pianissimo (quietly or very quietly).

 All upright and grand pianos need periodic regulation to perform their best.
 Frequency of regulation is dependent upon the amount of use, exposure to climatic changes, and the instrument's quality, age and condition.
 New pianos may require regulation in their first year because settling and compacting of parts sometimes necessitates adjustment.